edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Using this approach we don't care about subscriptions anymore, the decorator manage this for us.
+Using this approach we don't care about subscriptions anymore, the library manage this for us.

 ### To sum up

-We seen 4 different techniques to manage subscriptions but which one is the best?
-As always it depends on the context but I recommend you to use the async pipe in prior.
-If your application is too complex and you need to manage subscriptions in the component I recommend you to use a library that handle it for you.
+We have seen 4 different techniques to manage subscriptions.

+The best solution depends on the context, but I recommend to **use the async pipe in prior**.
+If your application grows in complexity, then consider using a library.

 `oembed: https://twitter.com/Michael_Hladky/status/1180316203937681410`

-I will close this post with this smart quote from Michael Hladky.
+The simplest way to manage subscriptions is to let something else handle it for you.
+This mean that in most cases you don't have to call `.unsubscribe()` yourself.